BradleyCharles/erimentha/README.md

 # Capstone RPG Project

 > A 2D action RPG with a novel **pre-rendered LLM dialogue system** as its academic centerpiece.
-> Built for the BASc Application Development capstone — designed to run fully offline.
+> Designed to run fully offline.

 ---